ProvableHQ/leo-acl2-bin/README.md

 That should install the `parser` executable in your `.cargo/bin` directory, which you can add to your `PATH`.

-To run thre parser executable, simply call it with the `.leo` source file name on the command line.
+To run `parser`, simply call it with the `.leo` source file name on the command line.
-A file with the same name but the `.json` extension will be created.
-For example
+A file with the same name but the `.json` extension will be created in the current directory.
+If you want it to be in the same directory as the `.leo` file, you would `cd` to the directory first.
+For example:
 ```
     cd leo/tests/compiler/function
     parser return.leo